When it’s time for your child to do a writing assignment, how does it go?

 Important facts or details glossed over or missing

-There’s one very important factor to take into account when you see some of these difficulties: your child’s age.
+An important factor to take into account is your child’s age.
 For example, a second grader might use the same adjective over and over, and that’s OK.
 But if it’s still happening in late grade school, then it can be a concern.

 What Can Cause Trouble With Written Expression